jbreeden/git-script/README.md

 Contents
 --------

-Some cross platform scripts wrapped up in a Ruby gem.
+Some cross platform custom git commands wrapped up in a Ruby gem.

 Installation
 ------------